th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 A _pin_ is a point of connection to a box. _Pins_ are required to create channels of communication between boxes.
 A _pin_ can be used for synchronous and asynchronous messaging depending on its connection type.

 _Pins_ required by a module are declared in the module's custom resource by the user.
 Every declared _pin_ has a `name` and a `connection-type`.

+## Links
+A _link_ is a connection between two th2 components.
+It can describe the directional communication between two pins or the relationship between a box and dictionary.

+A th2 box can be linked to multiple boxes, dictionaries, or a combination of both.
+_Link’s_ allow th2 users to easily organize and clearly communicate to the infra operator the intended relationships within their test environment.

+Each individual _link_ is a simple declaration and can be identified by its name.
+All _links_ are declared in a single custom resource of kind `Th2Link`.
+This custom resource is located in its dedicated folder , aptly named links, in the infra-schema.